How to Pick the Best FPV Video Transmitter (VTX) and Goggles in 2024

 In 2022, Walksnail, a subsidiary of Caddx, introduced the Avatar goggles along with a HD VTX to rival the DJI system.
 Today, they have a suite of video transmitters and a video receiver that fill a variety of needs, whether for extra-light builds or racing quads.

-Walksnail most recently announced a successor to the Avatar goggles, the Avatar X, which incorporates a removable receiver for future upgrades and is compatible with the current suite of Walksnail VTXs.
+Walksnail's current flagship goggles are the Avatar Goggles X, which incorporates a removable receiver for future upgrades and is compatible with the current suite of Walksnail VTXs.

 The video quality from all of the Avatar VTXs are similar, and comparable to the V1/V2 DJI system.
 Like the DJI system, when compared to HDZero, in less-than-ideal situations, video quality turns fuzzy instead of choppy.
 Signal penetration is also about the same as the DJI system.